 This sample will be sent to a pathologist who will cut the sample into small slices and stain them specially to allow easy identification of any abnormalities or cancers.

 How soon will I be told if it is cancer?

 The specialist breast surgeon or radiologist may be concerned about the lump or mass they see, but no diagnosis can be made for certain without a tissue sample taken by biopsy.
 This takes at least 48 hours to test.

 The most important thing to remember is that Breast Cancer is not a death sentence, nor is it an emergency.
 By the time a cancer is palpable (at 1cm) it has been present in your breast for at least five years.

 So even if there is cancer present, you have time to consider your options, follow advice or seek another opinion.

 Even if there is cancer present, you have time to consider your options, follow advice or seek another opinion.

 Breast Cancer staging

 Patients often ask at what stage their cancer has been diagnosed and how advanced it is.
 Although this might seem very important, in actual fact the character of the cancer, the way it behaves and reacts to treatment, is more important.
 For instance, an early stage but aggressive cancer may progress more quickly than a large, low-activity tumour.

 Staging is determined on clinical and laboratory findings.
 Staging systems are used to classify Breast Cancer, so that the doctor can treat the disease with a logical approach and all Breast Cancers doctors have a common premise on which to base treatment plans.
 The most commonly used staging system is the TNM staging system.
-It allows doctors at particular centres to compare their results with other centres all over the world.
+It allows doctors at particular centers to compare their results with other centers all over the world.
 Thus treatment regimens in South Africa can be compared with those in the United Kingdom and United States of America.